LSSTDESC/sn_pipe/docs/Metrics/obsrate_metric.md

 ## Input parameters

+- x1
+- color
  - band
- - configuration file for fakes
- - mag_range: magnitude range considered
+ - SNRs
  - Li_files : list of npy files with light curves
  - mag_to_flux : list of npy files with mag to flux conversion